Spring 2023 Midterm Exam 2

 The key to solving this problem is the note “When there are multiple pieces of a given color and type (for example, 8 white pawns), we will assume they are indistinguishable from one another.”
 This means we count each type of chess piece for the colors black and white.
 There are 6 different types of chess pieces: pawn, bishop, knight, rook, queen, and king.
 There are 2 possible colors: black and white.
 This means there are 6 \cdot 2 = 12 unique colored types of chess pieces.

-We raise 12 to the power of n because there are n people in this experiment who can each select 12 unique combinations.
+We see there are 12^n possible results for this experiment because there are n people in this experiment who can each select 12 unique combinations.

 Problem 2